How to Easily Take and Submit Your Meter Reading

 Two rate single display meter

 This type of electricity meter can also be used for residential prepayment or Economy 7 customers and is much the same as the above ‘two rate’ meter.
-However, as it only has one screen, it alternates between your two rate measurements.
-This could mean that your household may have heating and some appliances on a separate circuit.

 Many of these meter types will alternate automatically between the first and second rate, though some have a button which you’ll have to press in order to switch.
 While this may be a digital meter, it does not mean it has smart metering abilities.
-For this meter type you’ll need:
+To read this meter type you’ll need:

 - The first five digits on the screen panel reading from the left to right.
-This should be done for both numbers, allowing it to automatically change or pressing the button.
+This should be done for both numbers, allowing it to automatically change or by pressing the button.

 This is perhaps the most difficult meter type to read.
 It should consist of five black dials and one red, which you can ignore.
 The five dials, as shown in the example below are the five numbers that make up your meter reading.
 If your dial is in between numbers, always report the lower number.
 For this meter type you’ll need to: